lamw/vcf-automated-lab-deployment/README.md

 ## Changelog
 * **04/05/2024**
   * Split of the section "describes the location" to improve understanding
+  * Replace " by ' for $VIPassword variable.
+A string enclosed in single quotation marks is a verbatim string.
+The string is passed to the command exactly as you type it.
+No substitution is performed.
 * **03/27/2024**
   * Added support for license later (aka 60 day evaluation mode)
 * **02/08/2024**